More couples are choosing to cohabit rather than marry in later life, but there are financial implications in doing so

 The old Married Couple’s Allowance applies to couples where one or both spouses or civil partners were born before 6 April 1935.
-The allowance can reduce the tax bill by up to a maximum of £844.50 in the 2017–2018 tax year.
+In the 2017/18 tax year, the allowance could reduce the tax bill by up to a maximum of £844.50.

 The new Marriage Allowance applies to married and civil partnership couples where both partners were born on or after 6 April 1935.
 It enables a spouse or civil partner to transfer any unused personal allowance to his or her spouse or civil partner.
 To qualify, the lower earner must have an income of less than £11,500 while the higher earner must be a basic rate taxpayer.
-This can be worth up to £230 per year in the 2017–2018 tax year, and can be backdated to include any tax year since 5 April 2015, for which the couple is eligible.
+This was worth up to £230 per year in the 2017/18 tax year, and could be backdated to include any tax year since 5 April 2015, for which the couple is eligible.